ingmbioinfo/combiroc/README.md

 ## Installation (from CRAN)

-Be aware that CRAN version is not necessarily in sync with the development version: **current version on CRAN is v.0.2.3**.
+Be aware that CRAN version is not necessarily in sync with the development version: **current version on CRAN is v.0.3.4**.
-Documentation on these pages refers to the latest development version; if you install combiroc from CRAN please refer to documentation available on CRAN's combiroc page.
+Documentation on these pages refers to the latest development version and can quickly evolve: if you install combiroc from CRAN please be sure to refer to documentation available on CRAN's combiroc page.

 ```r
 # You can install combiroc pulling it from CRAN: